Mohamad Sawan: Education

-Sawan received his Bachelors from the Université Laval Canada in 1983.
-He got his Master’s degree in Applied Sciences in 1986 and his Ph.D. in Microelectronics Biomedical from Université de Sherbrooke Canada in 1990.
+Sawan received his bachelor's degree from the Université Laval Canada in 1983.
+He got his master's degree in applied sciences in 1986 and his Ph.D. in microelectronics biomedical from Université de Sherbrooke Canada in 1990.
 He was a Post-Doctoral Fellow for Biomedical Engineering at McGill University till 1991.

 Career

-Sawan started his academic career in 1991 as an Assistant Professor of Electrical & Computer Engineering at the École Polytechnique till 1994, after which he was promoted to associate professor till 1998.
-He held a concurrent appointment as an Adjunct Professor of Electrical Engineering at McGill University from 1995-1998.
-In 1998, he was appointed as the Professor of Electrical Engineering at Polytechnique Montreal, Canada.
-He serves as an adjunct professor at the School of Microelectronics, Shanghai University, China and at Electrical & Computer Engineering, Laval University, Canada since 2006 and 2011 respectively.
-At the School of Engineering in Westlake University China, he was appointed Chair Professor in 2019 and he is also an emeritus professor of electrical engineering since 2020 at Polytechnique.
+Sawan started his academic career in 1991 as an assistant professor of electrical and computer engineering at the École Polytechnique till 1994, after which he was promoted to associate professor till 1998.
+He held a concurrent appointment as an adjunct professor of electrical engineering at McGill University from 1995 to 1998.
+In 1998, he was appointed as the professor of electrical engineering at Polytechnique Montreal, Canada.
+He serves as an adjunct professor at the School of Microelectronics, Shanghai University, China, and at Electrical & Computer Engineering, Laval University, Canada, since 2006 and 2011, respectively.
+At the School of Engineering in Westlake University China, he was appointed chair professor in 2019 and he is also an emeritus professor of electrical engineering since 2020 at Polytechnique.